If4x/ShopCalc-Pro/README.md

 # Coming Soon
 - Shortcut on the config page to reset the product list to default.
 - ESP configuration (Wi-Fi password, name, etc.) saved to a file on the SD card.
 This would allow someone to create default config files, save them to the SD card, and apply them without modifying the code, enabling even the most inexperienced microcontroller users to make changes to the ESP config.
+- Users log to log who sold what.
+(Statistical usage)